lebaston100/OBSmultiviewTally/README.md

 ### OBS Multiview Tally System

 ## What is that??
 You ever wanted the look and feel of a professional video mixer in OBS?
 With this tool you can replicate the multiview look of video hardware mixers with different sources, preview and programm.
-Scoll down to see what it looks like.
+Scroll down to see what it looks like.

 ## What you need